jlgabriel/Aerofly-FS4-Bridge/tutorials/tutorial_websocket_copilot_checklist.md

 ## What You'll Learn
 - Connect to the WebSocket data stream (`ws://localhost:8765`)
 - Read canonical variables from `data.variables`
-- Convert units (m/s to knots, radians to degrees) for display
+- Convert units (m/s to knots, radians to degrees, m to feet) for display
 - Implement a comprehensive rule engine for flight phase checklists
-- Display real-time flight data with proper formatting
+- Display real-time flight data with proper formatting in organized rows
+- Create educational content that explains the reasoning behind each checklist item
+- Handle compass heading conversion from mathematical to aviation format

 ## Step 1: Create the HTML file